-Whether you’re looking for road trip food ideas for yourself or road trip snacks for the kids, this post breaks down some easy ideas for food to take on a road trip!
+Whether you’re looking for family road trip snack ideas or healthy road trip snacks that are non-refrigerated, this post breaks down some easy ideas for food to take on a road trip!

 With many people excited about traveling again, I know road trip meals and healthy car snacks are on the rise.
 School’s out, the weather is warm, and people may opt for road trips over flights, when possible.